Commerzbank recovery takes hold but targets out of reach

 He expects the lender’s core bank to post an ROE of 7 percent in 2016.

-Rather than resort to swinging cuts, Commerzbank is likely to look for smaller opportunities to adjust activities and trim costs, said the person close to management thinking.
+Rather than resort to swingeing cuts, Commerzbank is likely to look for smaller opportunities to adjust activities and trim costs, said the person close to management thinking.

 The investment bank is one of the divisions in line for more cutbacks, he said, putting Commerzbank on par with other banks trimming their markets activities due to stagnant demand.